 - Stop smoking tobacco and drinking alcohol.

-- If you have a medical condition, consult your doctor on how to keep it under control.
-Some conditions you will want to speak to your doctor about before becoming pregnant include asthma, diabetes, depression, high blood pressure, obesity, thyroid disease or epilepsy.
+- If you have a medical condition, talk to your doctor about how to keep it under control.
+Tell your doctor if you have any other health conditions, including asthma, diabetes, depression, high blood pressure, obesity, thyroid disease or epilepsy.
 These conditions are often treated with medications that while safe for an adult woman, may not be safe for a developing fetus.
-Double check to make sure all your vaccinations are up to date.
+Also discuss your vaccination status with your doctor.

-- Talk to your doctor to clear all medications, over-the-counter or prescription, that you are using.
-These include dietary and herbal supplements.
+- Tell your doctor about all of the medications — over-the-counter or prescription — that you are using.
+That also includes any dietary and herbal supplements.
 Some medications are not safe to take during pregnancy.
 However, stopping some medicines abruptly could be harmful and cause further risk.

-- Avoid all contact with toxic substances and materials at work and at the office which could potentially be harmful.
+- Avoid all contact with toxic substances at home and at work that could potentially be harmful.
 Clear these materials out from your home and office.
 Stay away from chemicals and cat or rodent feces.

-As soon as you become actively interested in having a child, you should consider it a sign for looking into proper prenatal care.
+As soon as you become actively interested in having a child, you should consider looking into proper prenatal care.
 While you may be committed to your regular physician, ask about health care professionals who specifically specialize in prenatal and pregnancy care.